 Denying or disabling cookies does not mean you will not receive online advertising anymore - but that it will no longer be able to keep track of your preferences and interests highlighted by your browsing behavior.

 Examples of important uses of cookies (which do not require authentication of a user through an account):

 - - Content and services adapted to the user's preferences - categories of news, weather, sports, maps, public and government services, entertainment sites and travel services.

 - - Offers adapted to users' interests - password retention, language preferences (Ex: displaying search results in Romanian).

 - - Retention of child protection filters on Internet content (family mode options, safe search functions).

-- - Limiting the frequency of ads - limiting the number of impressions of an ad for a particular user on a site.
+- - Limiting the frequency of advertising - limiting the number of impressions of an advertisement for a certain user on a site.

 - - Providing more relevant advertising for the user.